bgrossiord/trackDL/README.md

    ```sh
    npm start
    ```
+<br/>Playlist ids can be easily found at the end of the sharing link url ;)

 ### Configuration
 The above parameters are the required ones but you can add other optionnal parameters in the .env file